mozmeao/ee-infra-jenkins/README.md

 # Jenkins-CI

-This is a [ansible](http://ansible.com/) playbook to install and configure [Jenkins-CI](http://jenkins-ci.org/).
+This is an [ansible](http://ansible.com/) playbook to install and configure [Jenkins-CI](http://jenkins-ci.org/).

-The playbook will install Nginx, configure SSL, docker, a local only SMTP server and Jenkins.
-It will also install docker maintanance cron jobs and Jenkins backup scripts to S3.
+The playbook will install NGINX, configure SSL, Docker, a local-only SMTP server and Jenkins.
+It will also install Docker-maintenance cron jobs and Jenkins-backup scripts to S3.

-Used in combination with [Deis](https://deis.io) for Docker based Continuous Delivery of Websites.
+Used in combination with [Deis](https://deis.io) for Docker-based Continuous Delivery of Websites.
 See also [webprod-deis](http://www.github.com/mozilla/webprod-deis).